MadhuwanthaKasun/Blog-App/README.md

 4. run npm install from the client folder.
 5. run nodemon server.js command to start the local server, and npm start from client folder to start client server.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements

+This blog project was inspired by the open-source community and the many developers who share their knowledge and expertise online.
+Thank you for your contributions and support!

+## Contact

+If you have any questions or need further assistance, you can reach out to me at [kasunprabhathmax@gmail.com](mailto:kasunprabhathmax@gmail.com).

+Happy blogging!